 For the grand finale, the couple set what would become a major wedding trend for years to come when a barge floating in the Pacific set off a 13-minute fireworks display.

-This is what a million dollar wedding looks like: 200 guests, 50,000 flowers, 40-person gospel choir, lobster, champagne, Melissa Etheridge and fireworks.
+This is what a million-dollar wedding looks like: 200 guests, 50,000 flowers, a 40-person gospel choir, lobster, champagne, Melissa Etheridge, and fireworks.

-On August 5, 2015, Aniston and Theroux invited 70 guests, including Howard Stern, Orlando Bloom, Friends co-stars Lisa Kudrow and Courteney Cox (who served as maid of honor), Lake Bell and Scott Campbell (Theroux's best man), Ellen Degeneres, Chelsea Handler, Emily Blunt and John Krasinski, Tobey Maguire and Jennifer Meyer, and Sia, to celebrate Theroux's 44th birthday at their Bel Air home.
-Friends arrived to a surprise wedding ceremony.
-Kimmel officiated, and reportedly teared up throughout, while Stern stood up to say a few words during the reception.
+On August 5, 2015, Aniston and Theroux invited 70 guests including Howard Stern, Orlando Bloom, Friends co-stars Lisa Kudrow and Courteney Cox (who served as maid of honor), Lake Bell and Scott Campbell (Theroux's best man), Ellen Degeneres, Chelsea Handler, Emily Blunt and John Krasinski, Tobey Maguire and Jennifer Meyer, and Sia to celebrate Theroux's 44th birthday at their Bel Air home.
+Friends arrived at a surprise wedding ceremony.
+Kimmel officiated and reportedly teared up throughout, while Stern stood up to say a few words during the reception.

 It was certainly a friendly affair as the couple called upon their talented friends and put them to work for the wedding day.
 Terry Richardson snapped photos, while Sia performed "Chandelier" for the couple's first dance.
 Jennifer Meyer designed the couple's wedding bands and Aniston's mane man Chris McMillan again took responsibility for the bride's famed locks.

 Sadly for us, the most important piece of the Aniston-Theroux wedding puzzle is still missing.
-Months after the couple tied the knot we still have no hints or photos of Aniston's wedding dress (sources say Aniston went off-the-rack this time and her veil was reportedly from J.Crew).
+Months and years after the couple tied the knot, there were no hints or photos of Aniston's wedding dress (sources say Aniston went off-the-rack this time and her veil was reportedly from J.Crew).